chase-seibert/old-blog/_posts/2016-04-21-what-makes-a-product.md

 - StackOverflow: you end up there, you don't start there.
 Is the product the user?

-# A Good Product is Deep
+# A Compelling Product is Deep

 A product can solve a simple, shallow problem.
 But it may not be a defensible or successful product.
 If the problem you're solving is easy to solve in other ways, it's going to be difficult to maintain a spot as the primary product users think of for this use case.

 Note: this does not mean that your product needs to be complicated.
 The best products solve a hard problem in a simple way - that does not mean that it's easy.

-# A Good Product is Cohesive
+# A Compelling Product is Cohesive

 This is an extension of focusing on one problem.
 A product may be complex and have many different features, but these features need to be cohesive.
 If there are many unrelated features, you have more than one product.
 It should be obvious to a user how all the pieces relate to each other.

-# A Good Product Keeps Them Coming Back
+# A Compelling Product Keeps Them Coming Back

 A web site is something that users consume.
 A web application is a website that people engage with - they are primarily there to do things, not read things.
 A web product is something that users come back to often to solve a particular problem.